 Most of the population was raised without an art education.
 If they were a student of the 1960s or 1970s, as I was, they probably had to make clay ashtrays or embellish turkeys from an outline drawing of their hands.

 But that’s about the extent of it.
-Most adults haven’t been trained how to look at and appreciate art.
+Most adults haven’t been trained how to

 Tip: No single workshop is going to give you everything you need.
 Even if it did, you still have to be responsible for making sense of all the information.
 Promise yourself that you will absorb as much as possible without being stressed about implementing every idea right away. (+ 5 more tips for preparing to learn)